-The formula below captures what Buffett is saying here about calculating owners earnings, in a more simplified yet accurate manner:
+The formula below describes what Buffett is saying here about calculating owners earnings:

 Owners earnings = Operating cash flow - Maintenance capital expenditure

-As you can see, the owners earnings formula is rather straightforward.
-Operating cash flow can be found on the cash flow statement in a 10-K annual report and is a measure of the total amount of cash generated by a company's normal business operations.
+Operating cash flow is a measure of the total amount of cash generated by a company's normal business operations.
 A company's capital expenditures (CapEx) can also be found on the cash flow statement under the "Investing Activities" section.
 Capital expenditures can also be listed as "Property, Plant, and Equipment" (PP&E), which are both the same thing, just named differently.

 These two items are outlined below on AbbVie's (ABBV) most recent cash flow statement, which is that of a giant pharmaceutical company:

-Unfortunately, the maintenance CapEx figure can be very hard to find, as most companies do not report it on their 10-K annual reports, let alone on their website, during earnings calls, or in other publicly-available company filings.
+Unfortunately, maintenance CapEx can be difficult to find, as most companies do not report it on their 10-K annual reports, let alone on their website, during earnings calls, or in other publicly-available company filings.
 Therefore, our job is to estimate how much of this total CapEx figure is growth and how much is maintenance, which we can then use to accurately calculate owners earnings.

-Owners earnings is also very similar to the simple "free cash flow" (FCF) calculation, as typically used in traditional discounted cash flow valuations.
-However, as seen below, it differs due to the definition of capital expenditures (CapEx), where total CapEx is used in replace of maintenance CapEx:
+Owners earnings is also very similar to the simple "free cash flow" (FCF) calculation, as typically used in traditional DCF valuations.
+However, as seen below, it differs due to the definition of capital expenditures (CapEx), where total CapEx is used instead of maintenance CapEx:

 Free cash flow (FCF) = Operating cash flow - Total capital expenditure

 Because free cash flow considers both growth and maintenance CapEx to estimate the amount of cash a business can generate for its owners, it's a more conservative measure.
 However, because it's conservative, it's also slightly less accurate.
-Therefore, if you're unable to accurately estimate the maintenance CapEx figure or want to speed up the valuation process, then you can calculate FCF instead using the total CapEx figure.
+Therefore, if you're unable to accurately estimate the maintenance CapEx number or want to speed up the valuation process, then you can calculate FCF instead using total CapEx.

 See the article linked below to understand the various ways of estimating maintenance CapEx.
-This can be an involved process depending on how accurate you want the valuation to be.
+This can be a lengthier process depending on how accurate you want the valuation to be.

-The growth rate will be applied to the computed owners earnings figure of the company.
+The growth rate will be applied to the computed owners earnings number for a business.
 This will give investors an approximation on how much cash the company can produce over the forecast growth period, which is typically 5 or 10 years.
 Warren Buffett himself doesn't use a secret formula or model to estimate the growth rate.
 Instead, he gains a thorough understanding of the company and the industry it's in.
-This includes, but is not limited to: What drives revenues and costs, what the company is doing now to drive growth, its management team, consumer and industry trends, and the strength of the company's economic moat.
+This includes, but is not limited to: drivers of revenues and expenses, what the company is doing now to drive growth, the company's management team, consumer and industry trends, and the strength of the company's economic moat.

-For investors who do not have this level of competence within a particular industry and/or company, the best option is to just be conservative and to focus on stable businesses that you can understand.
-Most likely, if you apply a conservative growth rate to your DCF calculation, you're intrinsic value calculation will not be far off, especially after you apply an appropriate margin of safety - as later discussed.
+For investors who do not have this level of competence within a particular industry and/or company, the best option is to just be conservative and to focus on simple businesses that you can understand.
+Most likely, if you apply a conservative growth rate to your DCF calculation, your intrinsic value calculation will not be far off, especially after you apply an appropriate margin of safety (as later discussed).

 One way to estimate the growth rate over the next 5 or 10 years, which should be held constant, is to calculate the owners earnings or FCF growth rate year-over-year, such as over the 5-year or 10-year period.
 Then, you'd simply take the average over this 5-year or 10-year period to get an estimated growth rate that you can then apply to the DCF calculation.

-This is shown below for AbbVie (ABBV), using financial data from their 10-K annual reports and using total CapEx to calculate FCF instead of owners earnings, just to simplify things:
+This is shown below for ABBV, using financial data from their 10-K annual reports and using total CapEx to calculate FCF instead of owners earnings, just to simplify things:

 Annual Financials in Millions of U.S. Dollars from 12/31/2015 to 12/31/2020

-Again, this is shown below for AbbVie (ABBV), using financial data from their 10-K annual reports:
+Again, this is shown below for ABBV, using financial data from their 10-K annual reports: